MHumm/DelphiEncryptionCompendium/readme.md

 * Ciphers: encryption/decryption of data
 * Hashes: "cryptographic checksums"
+* Password hashes: bcrypt
 * Key derivation algorithms like Kdf1-Kdf3 and pbkdf2
 * HMAC message authentication
 * A cryptographic pseudo random number generator
 * CRCs: non cryptographic checksums based on CRC algorithms

 ## Which Delphi versions are compatible?
-The last release version 6.4.1 is compatible with Delphi XE2 - Delphi 12.3 Athens.
+The last release version 6.4.1 is compatible with Delphi XE7 - Delphi 13.1 Florence.
 When defining the NO_ASM define in DECOptions.inc it is compatible with all platforms supported by Delphi!
 It might be compatible with FPC, but this has not been focus and is not tested.
 The development branch contains a more FPC compatible version already.

-If you need support for older Delphi versions use version 5.2, which is compatible with Delphi 7-2007 at least but lacks some hash implementations, HMAC and KDF improvements.
+If you need support for older Delphi versions use version 5.2.
+This is compatible with Delphi 7-2007 at least but lacks some hash implementations, HMAC and KDF improvements.
 While V5.2 can be made compatible with newer Delphi versions with small modifications we strongly recommend to better adapt your code to use the